cmpt376edits/AuGit/README.md

 # Note

 Plans have shifted to try and write most of AuGit in Kotlin rather than Java as of May 30 2018.
+This may have been overly optimistic . . . work will remain in parallel.

 # Contact
 For any questions please contact reece.martin@mail.utoronto.ca